 - Spend time building in-person relationships versus online relationships.

 - Stick to a set amount of time to use social media.
 Set a timer if needed.

 - Keep a log of your social media use.
 Include time spent and the reason for usage.

 - Turn smart phones off while driving.

-Young adults, severely addicted to social media and unable to carry out daily demands, benefit from programs like the Addiction Services at Yellowbrick, where carefully trained Addiction Specialists support and guide addicts through individual sessions as they come to terms with their addictions.
+Young adults, severely addicted to social media and unable to carry out daily demands, benefit from programs like the Substance Abuse Services at Yellowbrick, where carefully trained Addiction Specialists support and guide addicts through individual sessions as they come to terms with their addictions.
 Yoga and art therapy give young adults the opportunity to develop healthy coping skills and partake in activities away from digital devices.
 In-person social relationships replace online relationships through group programming.
 Social media addicts have positive outcomes and achieve personal and social balance when they welcome professional help.